markkielmarzo-dev/AUTOMAHOME/README.md

 - **Smart Clothes Drying Detection** — automatic clothes rack control based on rain sensor readings
 - **Human-sensing Outdoor Lights** — ultrasonic-based presence detection that controls an outdoor LED

-All three subsystems run in parallel without blocking each other, using non-blocking millis() timers throughout.

-The sketch folder and .ino file must share the same name (AUTOMAHOME) for the Arduino IDE to open it correctly.

----

 ## Hardware Requirements